 Conclusively, virtual reality is set to revolutionize the outlook of the healthcare industry.
-It can be used in fields ranging from developing new life-saving techniques, helping in rehabilitation and pain or phobias management to training the doctors for the needs that the future will demand.
+It can be used in fields ranging from developing new life-saving techniques, helping in rehabilitation and pain, or phobias management training the doctors for future needs.

-Currently, medical students can only learn over cadavers, although this is fair enough, it still doesn’t perfectly suffice.
-These cadavers are most times difficult to find and maintain and it does not react in the same way that a live patient would.
+Currently, medical students can only learn over cadavers.
+Although this is fair enough, it still doesn’t perfectly suffice.
+These cadavers are difficult to find and maintain, and it does not react in the same way that a live patient would.

-But with VR medical students can view even the minutest of details of any part of the body and can even create training scenarios which replicate common surgical procedures.
-The ability to view the inside of the human body in virtual reality is not only useful for doctors but also patients.
+But with VR, medical students can view even the minutest of details of any part of the body and even create training scenarios that replicate common surgical procedures.
+The ability to view the inside of the human body in virtual reality is useful for doctors and patients.
 VR allows patients to be taken through their surgical plan.

-VR will be used more and more to improve the accuracy and effectiveness of current and enhance the capabilities of the human being, both as a caregiver and the patient.
+VR will be used more and more to improve the accuracy and effectiveness of current and enhance the human being’s capabilities, both as a caregiver and the patient.

 The uses and benefits of virtual reality and augmented reality technologies in medical activities cannot be exhausted.
 The ones mentioned above do not cater to the full view of the scientific virtual reality movement changing healthcare.
 The potential for VR in the healthcare sector is huge, limited only by the creativity and ingenuity of those creating and applying the technology.